-The first fact that cause such phenomenon of similarities is the lack of history knowledge by the production team.
-However, it is also well known that Hanfu from different dynasties do have something in common.
+The first fact that causes such a phenomenon of similarities is the lack of historical knowledge by the production team.
+However, it is also well known that Hanfu from different dynasties does have something in common.
 Lots of clothing elements have affected the evolutions of Hanfu.
 This article will focus on a critical one among them: Shenyi.

 Shenyi: the traditional dress for male

-In the Shang and Zhou Dynasties, the clothing for male noble was sewn into two parts.
-The upper part is called yi (衣, blouse) and the lower part is called chang (裳, skirt).
-After the warring states period, male noble started wearing the one-piece gown as female.
+In the Shang and Zhou Dynasties, the clothing for male nobles was sewn into two parts.
+The upper part is called Yi (衣, blouse) and the lower part is called chang (裳, skirt).
+After the warring states period, male nobles started wearing the one-piece gown as female.
 This is a significant change of Hanfu evolutions.
 The popularity of it is understandable as It is more convenient to wear and cheaper to produce.
 Shenyi, a production of age, sewn yi and chang together.

 The upper part of Shenyi is made up of 4 panels of ramie fabric, representing four seasons of a year.
-2 panels are fold and sewn to cover the upper body.
-Another 2 panels of ramie fabric are sewn onto each side of the yi as two sleeves.
+2 panels are folded and sewn to cover the upper body.
+Another 2 panels of ramie fabric are sewn onto each side of the Yi as two sleeves.
 The lower part is made up of 12 panels of fabric sewn together, representing 12 months a year.
-Its sleeves are wide with black cuff.
+Its sleeves are wide with a black cuffs.
 A wide sash is tied in the front.
-It is a great wisdom of utilizing the principles of nature in sewing.
+It is great wisdom of utilizing the principles of nature in sewing.